island-is/island.is/libs/api/domains/vehicles/README.md

 kubectl -n socat port-forward svc/socat-xroad 8081:80
 ```

-VehiclesApiProvider should now be ready for use.
+VehiclesApiProvider should be ready for use.

 ## Running Unit Tests